madeddy/code-experiments/python/README.md

-# Python
+# Divers
-Some python coding for fun and learning
+Some python coding for fun, learning and somewhat useful